pkdone/atlas-org-config-checker/README.md

 * Using the aggregation framework, analyse the latest _organisation_ config document, stored in the database, for non-compliances, according to a set of hard-coded example rules

-## Example Hard-Coded Non-Compliance Rule Checks Implemented
+## Example Implemented Non-Compliance Rule Checks

 * Check for banned clusters (typically shared rather than dedicated clusters)
 * Check for project access lists that are too open (e.g. allowing 0.0.0.0/0)